 Not sure whether you’re taking the required amount of vitamin C?
 Want to be sure?
 Well, you’ve come to the right place.
-In this blog, we’ll mention common signs/symptoms of vitamin C deficiency.
-If you notice two or more of these, it means you need more of this essential water soluble nutrient.
-So, read along and find out for yourself whether you have vitamin C deficiency or not.
+In this blog, we’ll mention common signs/symptoms of vitamin C deficiency, diseases due to a lack of vitamin C, tips to prevent vitamin C deficiency, the best food sources of vitamin C, and the causes of vitamin C deficiency.
+If you notice any of the below vitamin C deficiency symptoms, it means you need more of this essential water-soluble nutrient.
+So, scroll down to learn everything you need to know about this vitamin.

-Here are 5 signs or symptoms that indicate you have vitamin C deficiency.
+Here is a list of symptoms that indicate you have a vitamin C deficiency.

 1. Bumpy or Rough Skin

 Hair follicles on your skin’s surface contain numerous blood vessels that transport blood to the region.
-However, due to vitamin C deficiency, blood vessels become fragile and break off, leaving red spots behind.
+However, due to a lack of vitamin C, blood vessels become fragile and break off, leaving red spots behind.

-The above condition is known as a perifollicular hemorrhage, which happens due to scurvy (caused due to vitamin C deficiency).
+The above condition is known as a perifollicular hemorrhage, which happens due to scurvy (caused by vitamin C deficiency).

 Spoon Shaped nails are usually brittle, thin, and concave in shape.
-This condition, although majorly associated with anemia, is also linked to vitamin C deficiency.
-You may also find red spots or lines in the nail bed.
+This condition, although mostly associated with anemia, is also linked to a lack of vitamin C. You may also find red spots or lines in the nail bed.

 4. Slow Wound Healing

-Vitamin C, being an important nutrient, is linked with the wound healing process.
+Vitamin C, being an important nutrient, is linked to the wound healing process.
 And its deficiency can have a significant negative impact on wound healing.
-It basically slows down the wound healing process, which can be dangerous.
+It basically slows down the process, which can be dangerous.

 5. Swollen or Painful Joints